CriticalSolutionsNetwork/ADAuditTasks/help/Get-ADHostAudit.md

 ```

 ### -Report
-Add report output as csv to DirPath directory.
+Saves a CSV report to the specified directory.

 ```yaml
 Type: SwitchParameter